Do Selective Builds for Monorepos

 *

-: Matches any number of characters including path separators?
+glob matches any number of characters, including path separators. - The

 For example:

-matches all JavaScript files in the current directory
+glob matches all JavaScript files in the current directory. - The

-matches all JavaScript files in the src directory except those starting with "test"
+glob matches all JavaScript files in the src directory, except those starting with "test".

 Configuration

-Coherence uses glob settings to control which services in your monorepo will be built and deployed when a GitHub push event webhook is received.
+Coherence uses glob settings to control which services in a monorepo will be built and deployed when a GitHub push event webhook is received.
 These settings are configured in the cnc.yml

 file.